-Specificity of the CSN complex to cullin-NEDD8 conjugates stems from the JAMM/MPN+ motif in Csn5/Jab1 that becomes functional only upon interaction of the holocomplex with a CRL.
-Indeed, the complex incorporated CSN5 is autoinhibited at the Glu 104 residue in the autoinhibitory loop (a.k.a.
-Ins-1).
-Interaction of the complex with a NEDDylated CRL leads to a series of conformational change events in Csn2, Csn4 and Csn7, triggering rearrangements in the Csn5–Csn6 dimer, resulting in Csn5 activation by priming Csn5 MPN+/JAMM motif for deNEDDylation [19,62].
-Besides to intrinsic deNEDDylation activity, the CSN also possesses de-ubiquitination activity, which is of two kinds - one that deconjugates ubiquitin from mono-ubiquitinated substrates and is mediated by Csn5 [42,63]; and the other that depolymerizes polyubiquitin chains through CSN associated deubiquitinating enzymes: Usp48 in human, Ubp12/Usp15 in S. pombe, A. nidulans and Human, and, or Ubp3 in S. cerevisiae [54,64,65].
+The specificity of the CSN complex to cullin-NEDD8 conjugates stems from the JAMM/MPN+ motif in Csn5/Jab1, which becomes functional only upon interaction of the holocomplex with a CRL.
+Indeed, the complex-incorporated CSN5 is autoinhibited at the Glu 104 residue in the autoinhibitory loop (Ins-1).
+Interaction of the complex with a NEDDylated CRL leads to a series of conformational change events in Csn2, Csn4 and Csn7, triggering rearrangements in the Csn5–Csn6 dimer, resulting in Csn5 activation by priming the Csn5 MPN+/JAMM motif for deNEDDylation [19,62].
+In addition to intrinsic deNEDDylation activity, the CSN also possesses deubiquitination activity, which is of two kinds: one that deconjugates ubiquitin from mono-ubiquitinated substrates and is mediated by Csn5 [42,63]; and the other that depolymerizes polyubiquitin chains through CSN-associated deubiquitinating enzymes (Usp48 in humans, Ubp12/Usp15 in S. pombe, A. nidulans and Human, and, or Ubp3 in S. cerevisiae) [54,64,65].
 Both deNEDDylation and deubiquitination functions of the CSN inhibit CRLs in vitro [65-67].
-Additionally, the CSN also controls CRLs activity in two non-enzymatic manners: (i) Inhibition of cullin NEDDylation through the binding of Csn2 and Csn4 to the CRL-RING subunit Rbx1 [19,62,68,69]. (ii) Hindrance of the target binding site in the substrate receptor (SR) of CRLs by the Csn3 and Csn8 subunits [19,70].
-The overall negative activity of the CSN is believed to protect CRL ligases in vivo from auto-ubiquitination of self-components, thus, the CSN is account as a positive regulator of CRL mediated physiological functions.
+Additionally, the CSN also controls CRL activity in two non-enzymatic manners: (1) Inhibition of cullin NEDDylation through the binding of Csn2 and Csn4 to the CRL-RING subunit Rbx1 [19,62,68,69]; and (2) Hindrance of the target binding site in the substrate receptor (SR) of CRLs by the Csn3 and Csn8 subunits [19,70].
+The overall negative activity of the CSN is believed to protect CRL ligases in vivo from auto-ubiquitination of self-components, thus, the CSN is known as a positive regulator of CRL-mediated physiological functions.
 Consistent with this, in the absence of CSN, many SRs are auto-ubiquitination hence destabilized [71,72].
-Indeed, a direct interaction between the CSN and CRL-SRs has been described in many organisms; in each of them, dissociation of CSN subunits results in the loss of BTB and F box proteins stability [71-77].
+Indeed, a direct interaction between the CSN and CRL-SRs has been described in many organisms; in each of them, dissociation of CSN subunits results in the loss of BTB and F box protein stability [71–77].
 The CRL SR interacting components, Csn3 and Csn8, are two atypical PCI-containing subunits [50].
-In canonical CSN complexes, these subunits co-interact through their N-terminal repeats, and considered as a module [19].
-Interestingly, both Csn3 and Csn8 exhibit diverged phylogenetic performance in the Ascomycota species by not always participating in CSN assemblages [54,78-80] (Fig 3a, b), even if a direct orthologue gene exists in their genome [50,81].
-Indeed, orthologues of these subunits exist and participate in CSN assemblages of A. nidulans (Csn3, Csn8), N. crassa (Csn3) and S. pombe (Csn3), yet their mutants are distinguished from other csn subunit-nulls by showing a slighter CSN characteristic biochemical phenotype of accumulated cullin-NEDD8 conjugates [56,67,71,82] (Fig 3B).
-The minor accumulation of NEDDylated cullins could be explained if these subunits are not part of the core deNEDDylase complex, and instead are primarily involved in the regulation of substrate ubiquitination and turnover [53] (Fig 3C).
-Evidently, S. cerevisiae CSN complex lacking the Csn3/Csn8 module harbors a highly conserved deNEDDylase activity, but do not affect the turnover of typical CRL substrates such as p27/Sic1 or other key cell cycle regulators [83,84].
-Up to date, the turnover of a single CRL substrate was found regulated by the S. cerevisiae CSN complex, namely Mth1, a negative regulator of the glucose-sensing signal transduction pathway and a substrate of the SCFGRR1 [84].
-Altogether suggest that requirement of the CSN for vitality and/or functionality shows a great phylogenetic diversity.
+In canonical CSN complexes, these subunits co-interact through their N-terminal repeats, and are considered as a module [19].
+Interestingly, both Csn3 and Csn8 exhibit diverged phylogenetic performance in the Ascomycota species by not always participating in CSN assemblages [54,78–80] (Fig 3a, b), even if a direct ortholog gene exists in their genome [50,81].
+Indeed, orthologs of these subunits exist and participate in CSN assemblages of A. nidulans (Csn3, Csn8), N. crassa (Csn3) and S. pombe (Csn3), yet their mutants are distinguished from other csn subunit-nulls by showing a slighter CSN characteristic biochemical phenotype of accumulated cullin-NEDD8 conjugates [56,67,71,82] (Fig 3b).
+The minor accumulation of NEDDylated cullins could be explained if these subunits are not part of the core deNEDDylase complex, and instead are primarily involved in the regulation of substrate ubiquitination and turnover [53] (Fig 3c).
+Evidently, S. cerevisiae CSN complexes lacking the Csn3/Csn8 module harbor a highly conserved deNEDDylase activity, but do not affect the turnover of typical CRL substrates such as p27/Sic1 or other key cell-cycle regulators [83,84].
+The turnover of a single CRL substrate was found to be regulated by the S. cerevisiae CSN complex, namely Mth1, a negative regulator of the glucose-sensing signal transduction pathway and a substrate of SCFGrr1 [84].
+Altogether, this suggests that the requirement of the CSN for vitality and/or functionality shows a great phylogenetic diversity.

 2.2 Other deNEDDylases